Apheresis (linguistics): Informal speech

-Synchronic apheresis is more likely to occur in informal speech than in careful speech: scuse me vs. excuse me, and How 'bout that? vs. How about that?
-It typically supplies the input enabling acceptance of apheresized forms historically, such as especially > specially.
-The result may be doublets, such as especially and specially, or the pre-apheresis form may fail to survive (Old French eschars > English scarce).
+Apheresis and clippings have generally been associated with informal speech (e.g. scuse me, how 'bout that?).
+The result of apheresis may be doublets, such as especially and specially, or the pre-apheresis form may fail to survive (e.g. Old French eschars to English scarce).
 An intermediate status is common in which both forms continue to exist but lose their transparent semantic relationship: abate 'decrease, moderate', with bate now confined to the locution with bated breath 'with breath held back'.